PhilR8/notes/vueconf2023.md

   - can take an object of function as argument
 - Can be used in router
   - example: when user navigates home, clear state with `$reset`

+### Build and Deploy Mobile Apps with Nuxt Ionic -- Cecelia Martinez

+- Nuxt Ionic Module
+- Benefits of Nuxt, brought to mobile
+- Not super relevant since we don't use Nuxt and don't have a need for an app store app
+- Live coding demonstration
+  - Looks pretty nice and straight forward -- native elements